-Brook Bello: Tech and Tech Policy Solutions to End Sex Trafficking (Ep.
+Tech Policy and Sex Trafficking with Brook Bello (Ep.
 160)

-Brook Bello joined Joe Miller to discuss how tech policies can help end sex trafficking.
+Brook Bello joined Joe Miller on the WashingTECH Tech Policy Podcast to discuss how tech policy and sex trafficking intersect.

 Dr. Brook Bello (@BrookBello) is Founder and CEO/ED of More Too Life, Inc., — an anti-sexual violence, human trafficking and youth crime prevention organization that was named by United Way Worldwide as one of the best in the nation.
 A sought-after international speaker and champion against human trafficking, Dr. Bello has been recognized with countless achievement awards, fellowships and appointment, she was recently named a Google Next Gen Policy Leader, with the ability to learn from leading Google executives and other leaders in profound aspects that deal with world issues in relation to tech and tech policy.
 She received the Lifetime Achievement Award from the 44thPresident of the United States and the White House in December 2016.
 She also received the advocate of the year in the state of Florida from Florida Governor Rick Scott and Florida Attorney Pam Bondi’s Human Trafficking Council.